tc39/proposal-arraybuffer-base64/README.md

 ### What if I just want to encode a portion of an ArrayBuffer?

 Uint8Arrays can be partial views of an underlying buffer, so you can create such a view and invoke `.toBase64` on it.

-### What if I want to decode a Base64 or hex string into an existing Typed Array or ArrayBuffer?

-While that is a reasonable things to want, I think it need not be included in the initial version of this API.
-We can add it later if demand proves high.
-Until then, copying slices of memory (e.g. using `target.set(chunk, offset)`) is quite fast.